josh-works/josh-works.github.io/_pages/golden-bike-tour/golden-bike-tour.md

 #### How long will the tour be?

 Depends on your preferences.
 At least three miles, less than ten.
 Budget an hour, or an hour-and-a-half.

+#### When will the tour be?

+This _also_ depends on your preferences.
+There's something magical about biking around Golden at night, and I've done it many times, so we're not even constrained by normal daylight hours.
+Could be a weekend afternoon, or a week-day afternoon, or a weekday evening.
+Or a morning.

 #### Do I need my own bike

-Yes!
-Bring a bike, a helmet, and ideally a front and rear light for your bike.
-We'll be riding on streets, and it's as fun to bike around at night as it is during the day.
+If you have one, bring it! (and a helmet, and ideally a light or two for your bike, especially if we're riding around at night.)

-If we're out at night, the front white light and rear red light are mandatory.
-Lets not get hit by cars!
+I have two extra bikes, both rescues from a dumpster, and I'm getting them into good repair.
+I will gladly let you ride the bike I usually ride around, which is the nicest bike I've ever owned, but it was a $150 find on Craigslist, so if you're a "bike person", you won't be impressed.

 #### Where will we meet?

 Somewhere in Golden.
 We'll finish somewhere in Golden, too.
+Maybe we'll meet at my house, or we'll meet downtown, or at the Creek.

 #### What if I have to reschedule?